prudra2000/MusicMaster/README.md

   - JavaScript, HTML, CSS, REACT

 ## What is Music Master?
-- Music Master is a web application that fetches data from Spotify's servers to display an overview of an artist that the user searches for.
+- Music Master is a web application that fetches data from Spotify's API to display an overview of an artist that the user searches for.

 ## Features
 - Search Functionality